Course And Relations

 - It enters the anterior compartment of the leg by piercing the anterior intermuscular septum.
 It pierces extensor digitorum longus and descends in this compartment together with the anterior tibial artery.

 - In the leg, it follows the anterior tibial artery.
-The nerve is located lateral to artery in its upper 1-third and lower one third and anterior to artery in the middle 1-third.
-It’s stated that in the middle one third the nerve hesitates to cross the artery from lateral to medial side, therefore it goes back to the lateral side of the artery.
+The nerve is located lateral to artery in its upper 1/3rd and lower 1/3rd and anterior to artery in the middle 1/3rd.
+It’s stated that in the middle 1/3rd the nerve hesitates to cross the artery from lateral to medial side, therefore it goes back to the lateral side of the artery.
 For this reason, deep peroneal nerve is also called nervus hesitans.

 - The nerve ends in front of the ankle by breaking up into the medial and lateral terminal branches.